 You can audit competitor GMB categories, and store them in this GMB Audit Template for documentation and later reference.

-Here’s an in-depth walkthrough on how to find competitor GMB categories taken from my full Google My Business Optimization Checklist that has tons of more useful tips.
+Here’s an in-depth walkthrough on how to find competitor GMB categories taken from my full Google My Business Audit Checklist that has tons of more useful tips.

 Making A List of Competitors

 It’s important to note that competition may vary for each marketing channel.
 For example, who is most prominent on Facebook or who holds the most market share may be different from who the competition is on Google.